Ridha-ELGHOUL/github-slideshow/_posts/0000-01-02-Ridha-ELGHOUL.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our third slide!"
 ---
 Adding a new quotes on the main project
-Adding a new check
-Check 1: \n
-Check 2: